08rose08/DAPS-P5-Blog/README.md

 # Path : App developer PHP/Symfony - Project 5 - Blog
 <a href="https://openclassrooms.com/fr/paths/59-developpeur-dapplication-php-symfony">App developer with Openclassrooms</a><br>
 Create your first blog - PHP, Bootstrap and SQL.
-You will need wamp/mamp ;)

 ## Context
 'That's it, you took the plunge!
 The world of web development with PHP is at your fingertips and you need visibility to be able to convince your future employers / clients at a glance.
 You are a PHP developer, so now is the time to show your talents through a blog in your colors.'